elihopk/yubioath-krunner-wayland/README.md

 Displays your YubiKey OATH credentials in krunner when you search for them.
 Hit enter (or click) to copy the code.

+This is a fork of (yubioath-krunner)[https://github.com/odensc/yubioath-krunner] that is tweaked to work with Wayland.

 Hacked this together in a couple hours, so PRs or suggestions are welcome.

 ![](https://i.imgur.com/wrrZR4T.gif)